bonsai-rx/machinelearning-examples/examples/Torch/NeuralNetsPretrainedModel/README.md

 ### Dataset

-The dataset used in this example can be obtained by going to [this url](https://github.com/zalandoresearch/fashion-mnist).
-Only the datasets `t10k-images-idx3-ubyte.gz` and `t10k-labels-idx1-ubyte.gz` are needed for this example.
-The files need to be converted into images and text files and placed into the `datasets/fashion-mnist` folder.
-You can convert the compressed files into the correct formats using [this tool](https://github.com/ncguilbeault/fashion-mnist-dataset-export).
+The dataset used in this example can be obtained by going to [this url](https://github.com/zalandoresearch/fashion-mnist?tab=readme-ov-file#get-the-data).
+Only the files `t10k-images-idx3-ubyte.gz` and `t10k-labels-idx1-ubyte.gz` are needed for this example.
+The workflow expects the datasets to be placed into the `datasets` folder.

 This example uses the model weights contained in the `fashion-mnist.model.bin` file inside of the [Bonsai.ML - Datasets repository](https://doi.org/10.5281/zenodo.10629221).
 The workflow expects the model weights to be placed inside of the `datasets` folder.